-The biggest and most exciting tournament in the game of darts comes to London this winter in the form of the 2020 William Hill World Darts Championship, to be held in London’s Alexandra Palace from 13 December until New Year’s Day.
+The biggest and most exciting tournament in the game of darts comes to London in the form of the 2024 Cazoo World Darts Championship, to be held at the end of 2023 at London’s Alexandra Palace.

 The ‘Worlds’ draws the game’s best players from across the planet to London to bid for the prestigious title.
 They will need grit, determination and nerves of steel to make the final.

 Nearly 100 (96) players will do battle for a total prize fund of £2.5m in this festive feast of darts, with the overall winner claiming £500,000.
 The remainder of the pot goes to the runner-up semi and quarter-finalists plus those who finished in the four previous rounds.

 The winner lifts the prestigious Sid Waddell Trophy, named since 2013 after the popular commentator on the game, who had died the year before, and was himself previously a champion player of ‘the arrows’.

 Waddell was celebrated for his droll quotes, such as:

 You couldn't get more excitement here if Elvis Presley walked in eating a chip sandwich!